 These metals are chosen for their various properties, such as strength, durability, conductivity, and corrosion resistance.
 Different types of metals may require different machining processes and techniques to achieve the desired results.
 Still, CNC machining can handle a wide range of metal materials with precision and efficiency.

-Plastics are widely used in CNC machining due to their versatility, cost-effectiveness, and ease of machining.
+CNC machining commonly employs plastics for their adaptability, affordability, and ease of processing.
 Many different types of plastic materials are available for CNC machining, each with unique properties and applications.
 Some common types of plastic materials used in CNC machining include:

 |Acetal (Delrin)||High strength, stiffness, and hardness; excellent dimensional stability; good wear resistance; easy to machine|